 What is "degassing' and why should I do it?

 "Degassing" is the initial removal of gases present in the solution.
 Useful cavitation occurs after gasses have been removed from the cleaning solution, leaving a vacuum in the formed bubble.
 When the high pressure wave hits the bubble wall, the bubble collapses; it is the energy released by this collapse that will assist a detergent in breaking the bonds between parts and their soils.

 How do I get the best ultrasonic cleaning?

-cleaning at the right temperature for the correct amount of time, and choosing the right size and type of ultrasonic cleaner.
+There are many considerations important to ultrasonic cleaning.
+Optimizing these variables will produce the best cleaning.
+The most important decisions to be made are choosing the proper cleaning solution, cleaning at the right temperature for the correct amount of time, and choosing the right size and type of ultrasonic cleaner.

 Can ultrasonic cleaning damage my parts?

 With certain cautions, ultrasonic cleaning is considered safe for most parts.
 While the effects of thousands of implosions per second is very powerful, the cleaning process is safe since the energy is localized at the microscopic level.
 The most important cautionary consideration is the choice of cleaning solution.
 Potentially adverse effects of the detergent on the material being cleaned will be enhanced by the ultrasonics.
 Ultrasonic cleaning is not recommended for the following gemstones: opal, pearl, tanzanite, malachite, turquoise, lapis and coral.